-In 2009, Statistics Norway (SSB) conducted a commodity flow survey of industry and wholesalers in Norway (Wethal, 2012) - a dataset that is crucial in establishing commodity flow matrices.
-Matrices for industries that are not part of the survey are based on other available datasets that are mainly from 2012 and 2013.
-However, the highest commodity flow activity in tonnes and tonne-kilometres ever measured was in 2008, 2012 and 2013 according to statistics of transport performance in Norway (Farstad, 2014).
-This was an effect of the financial crisis affecting Norway from August 2008 and reduced foreign trade transport volumes during the following year.
-In 2011, however, foreign trade measured in tonnes was higher than in 2008, resulting from increased Norwegian exports of gravel for infrastructure projects on the continent.
+In 2015, Statistics Norway (SSB) conducted a commodity flow survey of industry and wholesalers in Norway - a dataset that is crucial in establishing commodity flow matrices.
+Matrices for industries that are not part of the survey are based on other available datasets that are mainly from 2014 and 2015.
+The matrices are however validated and calibrated at detailed level to public statistics for 2016.
+We will therefor say that the commodity flow matrices represents the year 2016.